If you talk to a lot of people, today, they'll have you believe that they were in

 Det Som Engang Var (1993)

-the release of the self-titled debut.
+after the release of the self-titled debut.
 Like that album, this was produced by Count Grishnackh and Pytten.
-Its release was delayed
+Its release

-until August 1993.
-Originally intended to be the second official Burzum recording, the Aske E.P. was mistakenly put
+was delayed until August 1993.
+Originally intended to be the second official Burzum recording, the Aske E.P. was

-out before this.
-It was by this point that the Count had a falling out with owner of DSP, Euronymous, and decided to start
+mistakenly put out before this.
+It was by this point that the Count had a falling out with owner of DSP, Euronymous, and decided

-his own label, Cymophane Productions.
-If he could not rely on others, he would take matters into his own hands and see to
+to start his own label, Cymophane Productions.
+If he could not rely on others, he would take matters into his own hands and

-it that things would be done properly.
-In interviews from early 1993, Grishnackh expressed his disappointment in the delay
+see to it that things would be done properly.
+In interviews from early 1993, Grishnackh expressed his disappointment in the

-of this monumental album and worried that it would be dated and already ripped off countless times before it was ever officially
+delay of this monumental album and worried that it would be dated and already ripped off countless times before it was ever

-released.
-He may have been underestimating his own abilities, as this record was far ahead of anything else being done in
+officially released.
+He may have been underestimating his own abilities, as this record was far ahead of anything else being

 After experiencing the brilliance and power of "Black Spell of Destruction", I scoured